 How to Apply

-If you are interested in a traineeship with us, please apply via our Summer Intern Programme.
 The Intern Programme is our primary means of sourcing potential trainees.
-Running from June through July (over two 4 week periods), this paid Programme provides an excellent work experience platform for law students interested in obtaining a training contract in a large law firm.
+Running from the start of June to the end of July (over two 4 week periods), this paid Programme provides an excellent work experience platform for law students interested in obtaining a training contract in a large law firm.

 Rachel Hanly, Trainee, BCL and LLM in University College Cork